MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-setup.md

 # Setting up BTP
 ## Hardware setup
 ### Connecting Traduci to the PC
-Using the supplied USB A-to-B cable plug the Traduci into a USB port on the system under test (SUT).
+Using the supplied USB A-to-B cable, plug the Traduci into a USB port on the system under test (SUT).
 Performance is best if the Traduci is plgged directly into an A port on the PC and the Traduci is powered through the barrel connector to the right of the USB connector.
 Do not connect the Traduci to a USB hub.

 ![Traduci showing USB and power ports](images/Traduci_USBPortSidejpg.jpg)

 ### Connecting peripherals to the Traduci
-The Traduci has four 12 pin ports (labeled JA, JB, JC, JD) that used for periphals.
+The Traduci has four 12 pin ports (labeled JA, JB, JC, JD) used for test peripherals.

 ![Traduci showing USB and power ports](images/Traduci_12PinPortSide.jpg)

-To plug a peruipheral radio into a port on the Tradui, orient the Traduci so that LEDs and buttons are face up.
+To plug a peripheral radio into a port on the Tradui, orient the Traduci so that LEDs and buttons are face up.
 Next orient the RN42 radio sled such that the printed label on the radio containing the MAC address is face up.
 Keeping this orientation, plug the RN42 radio in the 12 Pin port labeled JB.

+> [!NOTE]
+> Some peripherals may only plug into certain ports.
+Please refer to the supported hardware page for more information.

 ![Traduci with peripheral plugged in](images/Traduci_and_DigilentRN42.jpg)